Firecoded/react_getdevjob/README.md

 # getDevJob(you)

-> This repo is the home of the getDevJob application. made by developers for developers.
+> This repo is the home of the getDevJob application.

 getDevJob(you) is a job listing website was created by developers for developers.
 When we were scrolling through numerous job boards, we came across a striking similarity between them.
 The websites were bland and didn't grab our attention.
 And so, we wanted to create a new experience for job-seekers in the tech industry.